-In Brazil, the Israeli Foreign Minister Mr. Abba Eban, has had talks with his Brazilian counterpart Sr. Mario Gibson Barbosa and President Emilio Garrastazu Medici during a six-day visit which ends on Monday (13 August) when Mr. Eban flies on to Bolivia.
+Background: In Brazil, the Israeli Foreign Minister Mr. Abba Eban, has had talks with his Brazilian counterpart Sr. Mario Gibson Barbosa and President Emilio Garrastazu Medici during a six-day visit which ends on Monday (13 August) when Mr. Eban flies on to Bolivia.

 On the second day of his visit (9 August), Mr. Eban attended the unveiling of a plaque on the site of the future Israeli Embassy in Brasilia.